“Kansas is the core and kernel of the country, containing the germs of its growth and the quickening ideas essential to its perpetuity.”

 John James Ingalls was a Free-State advocate, author, orator, and politician who served as United States senator from Kansas.
 Ingalls is credited with suggesting the state motto and designing the state seal.

-Ingalls was born at Middletown, Massachusetts on December 29, 1833, to Elias T. and Eliza Chase Ingalls.
-He was a descendant of Edmond Ingalls, who, with his brother Francis, founded the town of Lynn, Massachusetts in 1628.
+Ingalls was born at Middletown, Massachusetts, on December 29, 1833, to Elias T. and Eliza Chase Ingalls.
+He was a descendant of Edmond Ingalls, who founded the town of Lynn, Massachusetts, with his brother Francis, in 1628.
 In 1855 he graduated from Williams College in Williamstown, Massachusetts, and two years later was admitted to the bar in his native county of Essex.

-In 1858, he came to Kansas Territory, originally settling in the now extinct town of Sumner in Atchison County.
-There, he joined the anti-slavery forces and worked to make Kansas a Free State.
+In 1858, he came to Kansas Territory, initially settling in the now extinct town of Sumner in Atchison County.
+He joined the anti-slavery forces and worked to make Kansas a Free State.
 Known for his keen sarcasm and quick wit, Ingalls was just 26 years old when he was a member of the Wyandotte Constitutional Convention in 1859 that brought about Kansas statehood.
 He was secretary of the Territorial Council in 1860.
 That year, Ingalls settled in Atchison, where he practiced law.

 “The aspiration of Kansas is to reach the unattainable; its dream is the realization of the impossible.”

 While secretary of the State Senate in 1861, at the first session of the state legislature, he submitted a design for a state seal, and in 1862 was elected to the State Senate.
 He also coined the state motto, Ad Astra per Aspera.